Residence Permits for Individuals with "Duldung"

 Young individuals between 14 and 27 who have had a “Duldung” for 12 months can apply for and obtain a residence permit for well-integrated adolescents and young adults (§25a Residence Act) if they have been in Germany long enough and are well-integrated into the German society.
 The residence permit is valid for 3 years and can be extended.

-According to 25a Residence Act, the parents of a minor (under 18) person who receives this type of residence permit may also apply for a residence permit if the young individual has not prevented his/her deportation by deception or lack of cooperation, has not committed any offences and is not dependent on state benefits for a living.
-The same applies to the spouse of a young adult or adolescent who obtain such residence permit.
+According to 25a Residence Act, the parents of a minor (under 18 years old) person who receives this type of residence permit may also apply for a residence permit if the young individual has not prevented his/her deportation by deception or lack of cooperation, has not committed any offences and is not dependent on state benefits for a living.
+The same applies to the spouse of a young adult or adolescent who obtains such a residence permit.

 To learn more about §25a Residence Act (residence permit for well-integrated youngsters and adolescents) read the information sheet provided by the Saxony-Anhalt's Refugee Council (in German).